starbeamjs/starbeam/workspace/docs/src/content/docs/concepts/lifecycle.md

 });
 ```

-`on.finalize()` is lower-level.
-It registers work for the owning Starbeam
+`on.lowLevel.finalize()` is lower-level.
+It registers work for the owning
-scope's finalization, not for each sync.
-Use it when you are working with
+Starbeam scope's finalization, not for each sync.
+Use it when you are working
-Starbeam-owned scopes or integration machinery.
-It is not a replacement for the
+with Starbeam-owned scopes or integration machinery.
+It is not a replacement for
-cleanup returned from `on.sync()`.
+the cleanup returned from `on.sync()`.

 Most app code does not call sync or finalize directly.
 Framework adapters attach
 resources to framework lifetimes and schedule the work for you.